wchuang379/moodify/README.md

 playlist2tracks_full.txt - contains all of the playlists inner dataset

-tracks2features_full.csv - contains a table that has the track title, artist name, and audio features
+tracks2features_full.csv/tracks2features_full.db - contains a table that has the track title, artist name, and audio features

-tracks2features_full.db - database for all Spotify API calls

 CODE: